Common name: short-necked worm-skink

 Family: Scincidae (skinks)

-Conservation status: This species is listed as least concern in Queensland (Nature Conservation Act 1992) and it is ranked as a high priority under the department's Back on Track species prioritisation framework.
+Conservation status: This species is listed as least concern in Queensland (Nature Conservation Act 1992).

 The short-necked worm-skink is a small, limbless, burrowing skink that grows up to 16 cm.
 Body colouration is light tan to buff, the head and tail are darker bluish-brown, the belly is whitish and the chin and throat are spotted with dark brown.
 A dark speckle on each scale creates a pattern of dotted lines along the length of the animal.
 This species has a rounded snout and inconspicuous ear-openings.